kasrababaei/swift-notes/README.md

 # Swift notes

-_Note that the content isn't neatly organized since I'm maintaining it for my personal use but feel free to use it._
+_Please note that the content here isn’t neatly organized, as I’m maintaining it primarily for my personal use.
+However, feel free to explore and use it._

-This is mainly me trying to collect and organize my findings about app development.
-Most of the information here is copied from variou sources (books, articles, podcasts, and etc.).
+This is mostly a collection of my findings on app development.
+A lot of the information is pulled from various sources, including books, articles, podcasts, and more.

 ## Table of content